roberddd/batchgenie_landing-page/docs/index.md

 ![Example Blend Import](images/import_blend-example.gif){ .img-box  align=right }

-Import objects, collections, and materials from multiple blend files at once.
+Import **objects**, **collections**, and **materials** from multiple blend files at once.
 This feature is designed to streamline asset management by letting you quickly gather specific asset types from various blend files into your current project.